rinzool/airflow-extension/README.md

 In settings section, it is possible to add a list of url (_csv format_) for prod and staging, and to define a dedicated color.
 Urls can contain wildcards - e.g. `airflow-*.prod.*.mycompany.com`

-### Color Blind friendly

-It is possible to choose colors for each task state to use most appropriate set of colors depending on possible color blindness.

 ## Installation

-Clone repository where you want it, for example in your home.
+Clone repository where you want it, for example in your home directory.

 ```console
 git clone https://github.com/rinzool/airflow-extension.git ~/